RedisLabs/redislabs-docs/content/rs/developing/modules/redistimeseries.md

 ---
 RedisTimeSeries is a Redis module developed by Redis Labs to enhance your experience managing time series data with Redis.

+## Features

+- Query by start time and end-time
+- Query by labels sets
+- Aggregated queries (Min, Max, Avg, Sum, Range, Count, First, Last) for any time bucket
+- Configurable max retention period
+- Compaction/Roll-ups - automatically updated aggregated timeseries
+- labels index - each key has labels which will allows query by labels

+## Memory model

+A time series is a linked list of memory chunks.
+Each chunk has a predefined size of samples.
+Each sample is a tuple of the time and the value of 128 bits, 64 bits for the timestamp and 64 bits for the value.

 ## RedisTimeSeries capabilities

 In RedisTimeSeries, we introduce a new data type that uses chunks of memory of fixed size for time series samples, indexed by the same Radix Tree implementation as Redis Streams.
 With Streams, you can create [a capped stream](https://redis.io/commands/xadd), effectively limiting the number of messages by count.
 In RedisTimeSeries, you can apply a retention policy in milliseconds.
 This is better for time series use cases, because they are typically interested in the data during a given time window, rather than a fixed number of samples.